diehlpk/diehlpk.github.io/_posts/2015-08-31-cuda-7-forall.md

 ---
 layout: post
-title: Parallel foreach in Cuda 7.0
+title: Parallel for loop in Cuda 7.0
 tags:
   - Coding
 ---